 USDA Foods may only be placed into an Excess Account with the approval of the FDP.
 Inventory in the Excess Account is from RAs with excess inventory or unused carryover inventory.
 Pounds in the Excess Account do not cost entitlement or administrative fees for RAs to use.

 Procedure for Assigning USDA Foods in an Excess Account to an RA

 - RAs and processors can work together to determine if the RA needs pounds from an Excess Account and if those pounds are available.

 - Transfers out of an Excess Account require a completed transfer form.
-The RA and the processor must complete and sign the transfer form, then send it by e-mail or fax to the processor’s FDP Processing Consultant.
+The RA and the processor must complete and sign the transfer form, then send it by email to the processor’s FDP Processing Consultant.
 The State to Agency Transfer Form is available on the California Department of Education (CDE) USDA Food Transfer Forms Web page at http://www.cde.ca.gov/ls/nu/fd/commlosstrans.asp.